 How can a PhD student integrate Tauber in his curriculum?

 A PhD student may be admitted to the Tauber Institute without any previous work experience.
 In order to fulfill his/her Tauber requirements, a PhD student must complete the following: MFG501 (“Topics in Manufacturing”), MFG503 (Tauber Institute Team Project), the LeadershipAdvantage Program and six credit hours of Business School electives.

 What value can Tauber bring to an engineering student?
 What are the benefits of doing a graduate engineering Tauber degree instead of non-Tauber degree?

-Through the Tauber Institute, you will obtain a guaranteed team project (internship).
+Through the Tauber Institute, you will obtain a guaranteed team project (a paid 14-week internship), subject to meeting the expectations and professional standards of the Institute and the team project employer.
 In addition, you will receive extensive leadership and teamwork training through various LeadershipAdvantage modules and you will have access to both engineering school and business school career resources.

 What if I have no previous business experience?
 Will this be a problem for the team project?

 Working as a team with at least one other MBA student, the engineering student brings his/her technical skills to the project to complement the MBA students’ business knowledge.